The Australian Property Market Moves in Cycles

 Why Apartments in Sydney and Melbourne Are Misunderstood

-To be clear, houses DO outperform most apartments in capital growth terms over the long term.
-Of course in a city like Sydney, an apartment with a harbour view, even distant, can command top prices, and have shown excellent growth.
+Of course in a city like Sydney, an apartment with a harbour view, even distant, can command top prices, and has shown excellent growth.

 CASE STUDY